robertguss/go-basics-softcover-book/chapters/go-basics-2-variables-in-go.md

 ## Wrap Up

-In this article, we discussed the following topics when it comes to variables:
+In this chapter, we discussed the following topics when it comes to variables:

 - Variable declaration
 - Variable shadowing